 Essentially all of Adient's sales are to the automotive industry.
 Volkswagen Group comprised 13% and 11% of consolidated net sales in fiscal 2024 and 2023, respectively, primarily within the EMEA segment.
 Ford Motor Company comprised 12% and 11% of consolidated net sales in fiscal 2024 and 2023, respectively, across all segments.
-Stellantis N.V. comprised 10% of consolidated net sales in fiscal 2023 primarily within the Americas segment.
+Stellantis N.V. comprised 10% and 12% of consolidated net sales in fiscal 2023 and 2022, respectively, primarily within the Americas segment.